 As the gateway to so many fantastic locations in the countryside of France, Lyon is an impressive city with many great pockets to discover.
 With a surprisingly good restaurant and cafe scene, Lyon is best discovered over a couple of days, though if you’re light on time, can be ticked off in a day of jam-packed adventures.
-My visit was that of the latter and went by in a flash – so here’s a look at the highlights of Lyon to help plan your own adventure!
+My visit was that of the latter and went by in a flash!
+Here is our complete city guide to Lyon to help plan your own adventure!

 Many visitors to Lyon arrive by train but no matter the mode of transport – get yourself to the centre of town and have your map handy – this city is huge and has so much to discover!